kuglatec/chess-engine/README.md

 # chess-engine

 # features
-move generation and validation evaluation based on material, piece development and center control and evaluation based on minimax function for finding the best move in any position defined by a FEN string
+move generation and validation, evaluation based on material, piece development and center control and evaluation based on minimax. function for finding the best move in any position defined by a FEN string

 # roadmap